Earthquake of magnitude 4.3 hits Afghanistan - www.lokmattimes.com

 https://x.com/NCS_Earthquake/status/1886510254105751820

-Earlier, an earthquake of magnitude 4.1 jolted Afghanistan on Monday, as per the NCS.
+On Monday too, an earthquake of magnitude 4.1 on Richter Scale jolted Afghanistan, NCS stated.

 Similarly, on January 30, an earthquake of magnitude 4.2 had also jolted the region.